dirigible-io/dirigible-io.github.io/docs-samples/docs/tutorials/customizations/custom-stack.md

 ---
-title: Helium Custom Stack
+title: Custom Stack
 hide:
   - toc
 ---

-Helium Custom Stack
+Custom Stack
 ===

 This tutorial will guide you through the creation of a custom Dirigible stack for production.
 It also explains how to create a facade of a functionality written in Java and to expose it via API bridge to the application layer - JavaScript.